-A. Criteria for full or unconditional admission to the Master of Science degree program:
+- A. Criteria for full or unconditional admission to the Master of Science degree program: - a.

-- a.
 A Missouri Teaching Certificate, or passing scores on the Graduate Record Exam; and - b.
 An undergraduate Grade Point Average of at least 2.75 on a 4.00 scale; and - c.
-A positive recommendation for admission from the Graduate Education Admissions Committee.
+A positive recommendation for admission from the Graduate Education Admissions Committee. - B. Admission Procedures for the Master of Science degree program: - a.

-- a.
 Submit the following materials to the Office of Graduate Admissions: - i.
 An official transcript showing completion of a bachelor's degree. - ii.
 Official transcript(s) showing any previous graduate study. - iii.
 A Graduate Studies application. - iv.
 One of the following: - 1.
 A copy of the applicant's Missouri Teaching Certificate or - 2.
 An official report of passing scores made on the Graduate Record Examination (GRE).
 (An M.S. degree from an accredited school may be substituted for testing requirement.) - v.
 An application fee (waived for SBU alumni). - vi.
 An admission questionnaire, including a statement describing the applicant's motivation for pursuing a degree at Southwest Baptist University, must be submitted by the applicant.